Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Classique au Vert| ©OTC

-The weather is one of the fundamental factors when deciding when to visit Paris or another city.
-In this sense, spring has plenty of arguments to convince you.
+The weather is one of the key factors in deciding when to visit Paris or any other city.
+In this respect, spring has plenty of arguments to convince you.

 In the months of March, April and May, the hours of sunshine gradually increase and with them the temperature.
-From a high of just over 10°C in March, the average temperature rises to 20°C in May, rising to around 15°C in April.
-The minimum temperatures rise from 5 degrees Celsius in the first months of spring to a minimum of 10 degrees Celsius in May.
+From a high of just over 10°C in March, the average temperature rises to 20°C in May.
 In general, it is a very pleasant climate with very mild temperatures.

 The only downside to spring, and this is a common issue in almost every month of the year, is the rainfall.
 May is one of the wettest months of the year and in general it is almost impossible to avoid rain in spring.

-The spring months are the prelude to the start of the high tourist season in Paris, which runs from late May to September.
-In general, the spring months are not very busy, considering that Paris is one of the most visited cities in the world, and there are not too many problems finding accommodation.
+In general, during the spring months, the number of tourists is not massive, considering that Paris is one of the most visited cities in the world, and there are not too many problems to find accommodation.

-The exception to this is Easter week, when many people take the opportunity to visit Paris during this holiday period, when there is a considerable increase in demand and the number of tourists.
+The exception is Easter, when many people take the opportunity to visit Paris during this holiday period and the demand and the number of tourists increases considerably.

 Paris prices in spring